NieneB/InternshipReport/index.md

 Geospatial data is data with a location, a connection to a location and oriented by their geographical relationships.
 Geo data has a nature of threefold: spatial, temporal and descriptive.
 The spatial dimension can be used to interpret the spatial dimensions and relation of data entities, an absolute and enclosed *space* wherein the geographic phenomena exists.
 The temporal dimension can be used to interpret the change in the data through time.
 The thematic dimension is to interpret what the data is about, a property that can be measured and assigned.
 The data component only concerns the raw observational data, with location, time and attributes.
 (Mennis et al., 2000; Nöllenburg, 2007)

 Geo-visualization is a combination of communication, scientific information visualization, geographic information systems and cartography.
 It comes after the collection of data, transformations and analysis.
 See<a class="xref" href="#chain"> figure 5</a>.
-From the real world we go to data and all the modifications to the data to eventually visualized it, either on a computer or on paper.
-The perception of people will interpreted the data and turns the data into knowledge.
+From the real world we go to data and all the modifications to the data to eventually visualize it, either on a computer or on paper.
+The perception of people will interpret the data and turns the data into knowledge.
 In general, every map is a selective representation of reality and subjected to the interpretation of the human eyes.
 (Dibiase et al., 1992; MacEachren & Kraak, 2001)

 <figure id="chain">
   <img src="img/chain.jpg"/>
   <figcaption> Geo processing chain and visualization series </figcaption>
 </figure>

 Geographical visualization can be used for 2 purposes; data exploration and information display.
 (Cartwright et al., 2004)  By interpreting graphic representations new knowledge can be created and this can be distributed by visual communication.
 The one is exploratory, while visual communication is explanatory.
 (Dibiase, Maceachren, Krygier, & Reeves, 1992) In <a class="xref" href="#chain">figure 5</a> the geo processing chain is combined with the series of visualization transformations, showing the position of visualization as exploration and communication.

 In the following sections, some forms and frameworks of geospatial visualization will be explained.
 Starting to the first forms of static cartographic visualizations, to dynamic and animated maps.
 Eventually to web-based map, providing possibilities for interaction and user-centred designs.

 ###Static geospatial visualization
 Geo data has three basic symbols to represent the data; points, lines and polygons.
 Selecting the right graphic characteristic for data display is a challenging issue.
 Effective symbolization requires human creativity and judgement.
 The classic method for cartography is Bertin’s theory.
 This provides a classified system with four levels of data measurement and a list of graphic symbols that can be assigned to the visual variables.
 Bertin's graphic variables are locations, size, density/size, texture, colour, orientation and shape.
 After Bertin, other researchers have added to this method with more graphic variables.
 Morrison added more specifications on colour, existing out of hue, saturation and value.
-MacEachren (1995) added the term clarity, build up from crispness, resolution and transparency.
+MacEachren (1995) added the term clarity; build up from crispness, resolution and transparency.
 Caivano (1990) adds more dimensions on texture, defining directionality, size and density of texture.

-Deciding the right graphic variable to be assigned to a certain type of data, helps the viewer in defining the perceptual properties.
+Deciding the right graphic variable to be assigned to a certain type of data helps the viewer in defining the perceptual properties.
 For example, ordinal data needs the perception of being ordered, quantitative data of being proportional.
 While nominal data needs to be perceived as distinct categories.
 (Bertin, 2000; Caivano, 1990; Dibiase et al., 1992; MacEachren, 1995; Nöllenburg, 2007)

 Bertin’s theory was designed in the context of static maps but is for a part the basis and seems applicable to the design of dynamic maps which require a set of dynamic graphic variables.
 Dynamic visual variables will only give the right results when combined with the traditional static visual variables.
 (Köbben & Yaman, 1996)